knative/docs/docs/install/operator/knative-with-operators.md

 ### Verify your Knative Operator installation

-1. Because the Operator is installed to the `default` namespace, ensure you set the current namespace to `default` by running the command:
+1. Because the Operator is installed to the `knative-operator` namespace, ensure you set the current namespace to `default` by running the command:

     ```bash
-    kubectl config set-context --current --namespace=default
+    kubectl config set-context --current --namespace=knative-operator
     ```

 1. Check the Operator deployment status by running the command: